kavisek/tableau-visualizations/README.md

   - Workbook Name: Crypto Currency Timeline
   - Dataset: [Cryptocurrency Historical Prices](https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory)

-    - A dataset containing the volume, market cap, and opening/closing prices every Crypto Currency coin.
+This dataset contained the volume, market cap, and opening/closing prices of every cryptocurrency coin on a daily basis.
+The group of visualization above shows the lead-up and the aftermath of the early 2018 crypto currently bubble.
+We can see a general increase in the number of coins offered on the market before the crash, and a slight reduction after prices started dropping rapidly.